ostifede02/object_tracking/README.md

 $y = Cx$

 The states for this model are the $x$ and $y$ position and velocity of the object.
-Moreover, we have any control on the system, since we are just measuring it's position.
-Thereby the control vector $u$ is null.
+Since we are just measuring it's position, we don't have any control on the system, thereby the control vector $u$ is null.

 ![x,u](/sources/images/matrices/x_u.png)